ag487/matrix-eigenvectors/theory.md

 We want to take the portion of each column below the diagonal, and reflect it onto a multiple of a basis vector.
 Take for example a 4x4 matrix.
 We would start with rows 2-4 of column 1.
 This gives us a vector x = [ x21 x31 x41 ] using row column indices.
 We want to reflect this onto a multiple of the basis vector [ 1 0 0 ].

 Given we are using the symmetry of reflection, we know both vectors have the same length.
 So we know the multiple is the norm of vector x.
-For instance, norm of [ 2 4 4 ] = (2^2 + 2.
-4^2)^1/2 = 6.
-In this example, we know the reflected vector is [ 6 0 0 ].
+For instance, norm of vector [ 2 4 4 ] = (2^2 + 2.
+4^2) ^1/2 = 6.
+In this example, we know the reflected vector is 6 times the basis vector = [ 6 0 0 ].

 We can visualise in terms of geometry:
 - vector x is known